OpenDriveLab/OpenLane/README.md

 ### CIPO/Scenes Annotation
 We annotate CIPO and Scenes in the following format.
-- 2D bounding box with a category represent the importance levels of targets.
+- 2D bounding box with a category representing the importance level of object.
 - Scene Tag.
 It describes in which scenario this frame is collected.
 - Weather Tag.
 It describes under what weather this frame is collected.
 - Hours Tag.
 It annotates in what time this frame is collected.